article banner (priority)

 Intersection types

-It is important that interface delegation can be used multiple times in the same class.
-Thanks to that, this feature is sometimes used to implement a class that represents two interfaces.
-You can call it an intersection type.
-For example, in the Arrow library, there is a ScopedRaise class that is a decorator for both EffectScope and CoroutineScope.
+It is important to know that interface delegation can be used multiple times in the same class.
+Thanks to this, you can have a class that implements two interfaces, each of which is delegated to a different delegate.
+Such a class can aggregate the types and behavior of multiple other classes, so we call such a class represents an "intersection type".
+For example, in the Arrow library there is a ScopedRaise class that is a decorator for both EffectScope and CoroutineScope.

 public class ScopedRaise<E>( raise: EffectScope<E>, scope: CoroutineScope ) : CoroutineScope by scope, EffectScope<E> by raise

-The ScopedRise class can represent both interfaces it implements at the same time, and thanks to that, when we use it as a receiver, methods from both EffectScope and CoroutineScope can be used implicitly.
+The ScopedRaise class can represent both interfaces it implements at the same time; so, when we use it as a receiver, methods from both EffectScope and CoroutineScope can be used implicitly.

 public suspend fun <E, A, B> Iterable<A>.parMapOrAccumulate( context: CoroutineContext = EmptyCoroutineContext, transform: suspend ScopedRaise<E>.(A) -> B ): Either<NonEmptyList<E>, List<B>> = coroutineScope { map { async(context) { either { val scope = this@coroutineScope transform(ScopedRaise(this, scope), it) } } }.awaitAll().flattenOrAccumulate() } suspend fun test() { listOf("A", "B", "C") .parMapOrAccumulate { v -> this.launch { } // We can do that, // because receiver is CoroutineContext this.ensure(v in 'A'..'Z') { error("Not letter") } // We can do that, because receiver is EffectScope } }